MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-checklist.md

 Based on the configuration choices made by the customer in Assisted Setups, you can download additional modular Configuration Packages necessary to complete the setup.
 This gives you a lot of flexibility to provide setup based on customer choices at different stages of the implementation, with the key advantage for you and the customer that you can spend less time on the actual implementation.

 > [!NOTE]
 > The checklist has different purposes in evaluation and non-evaluation companies.
-Consider this when adding checklist content.
-See more about the welcome banner and its purposes in evaluation and non-evaluation companies here: [https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/onboarding-welcome-banner](../administration/onboarding-welcome-banner.md)]
+Consider this when you add content to the checklist.
+For more information, see [Onboard New Users with the Welcome Banner](../administration/onboarding-welcome-banner.md)].

 ## Technical background of the checklist